Foraging – connecting with nature through the senses

-Also, it is always recommended to test for allergies before tucking into a foraged feast.
-The body can be finicky when it comes to accepting foods it has never previously encountered.
+Always test for allergies before tucking into a foraged feast.
+The body can be finicky when we ask it to accept foods it has never previously encountered.

-And finally – knowing your land also means learning about other dangers that may lurk in the undergrowth: from snakes to insects (ticks!), to wild boars, or even bears, depending on where you live.
+And finally – knowing your land also means learning about dangers that may lurk in the undergrowth: snakes, insects (ticks!), wild boars, or even bears, depending on where you live.

-There are many very knowledgeable people out there that teach foraging as a craft – too many to name them all here.
+There are many knowledgeable people out there who teach foraging as a craft – too many to name them all here.